Returning home after an emergency

 What is a community emergency plan?

-It provides advice and guidance to a local community (parish council, neighbourhood watch area or even a single street) in advance of and during any significant emergency.
+It provides advice and guidance to a local community in advance of and during any significant emergency.
+This could be to a parish council, neighbourhood watch area or even a single street.

 Why have a community emergency plan?

-It encourages people to plan and be prepared to put in place a self-help response in a community affected by an emergency.
+It helps people to plan and be prepared to put in place a self-help response in a community affected by an emergency.

-Experience has shown that, sometimes due to the scale and nature of an emergency, the normal response provided by emergency services and local authorities can be delayed.
-In such occasions anything the local community can do to support each other will help them deal with the emergency more effectively.
+Sometimes due to the scale and nature of an emergency, the normal response by emergency services and local authorities can be delayed.
+In such times anything the local community can do to support each other will help them deal with the emergency.